 Generalising, boys like:

-- mystery, adventure, fantasy, crime, horror, fact-based books, history and humour, as well as books with characters like themselves and stories with events they can relate to
+- mystery, adventure, fantasy, crime, horror, fact-based books, history and humour, books with characters like themselves and stories with events they can relate to

 - books related to favourite topics, activities or sports